Generous “to a fault”32 comments

 He knows that to give you shine a light in the darkness.
 And that even just a small light makes a difference.
 He never gets stressed that it is not enough, nor that he is not getting results, nor that he is depleting himself.
 He just keeps lighting those small (and big) lights.

 (Do you know how many people said that he saved their lives?)

 Sometimes, or often, we feel stressed by giving.
 I think that’s why we sometimes demean ourselves by saying it is “to a fault.”
 But Fr.
 Jim shows that we do not have to be stressed by giving.
 We could be happy by giving.

 As we light someone else’s life, equally, they light ours.
 And actually it could heal us too.

 I have been healed by generosity as I wrote about in this post.

 If you feel stressed by giving, I have three questions that you can ask yourself get sorted.

-These questions will bring to your awareness what you need to know, and help you see a clear path forward.
-Out of the heaviness and into the light.
+These questions will bring to your awareness what you need to know, and then, help you see a clear path forward.
+Out of the heaviness and into the light, too.